cjdbarlow/Part-One/definitions.md

 * **Critical Length**
 The length of axon which must be blocked in order to prevent action potential transmission.
 It is dependent on myelination and fibre diameter.

+* **Critical Point**
+The point on a phase diagram where the liquid and gas phases of a substance have the same density, and are therefore indistinguishable.
+	* This point is where a substance is at both its critical temperature and critical pressure

 * **Critical Pressure**
 Pressure required to liquify a vapour at its critical temperature.

 * **Critical Temperature**
 Temperature above which a substance cannot be liquified, irrespective of how much pressure is applied.

+* **Critical Volume**
+The volume occupied by a given amount of substance at its critical point.

 ##D
 * **Dalton**